-A school official (counselor, supervisor or administrator) will talk with the student regarding the student's behavior.
+A school official (counselor, supervisor, or administrator) will talk with the student regarding the student's behavior.
 The school official will review the student's behavior and reinforce appropriate behaviors.
 The official will ensure that the student understands the appropriate school behaviors and rules.
-Parent/guardian will be notified at the discretion of administration.
+Parent(s)/guardian(s) will be notified at the discretion of administration.